kishannareshpal/cs50/x/week1/pset1/mario/more/README.md

 ##### Requirements
-:white_check_mark: Must allow the user to decide just how tall the pyramid by prompting them for a positive integer between, 1 and 8, inclusive.
+:white_check_mark: Must allow the user to decide just how tall the pyramid should be by prompting them for a positive integer between, 1 and 8, inclusive.
 Re-prompt the user if user inputs something different until they cooperate.\
 :white_check_mark: Width of the “gap” between adjacent pyramids is equal to the width of two hashes, irrespective of the pyramid's heights.